IamVigneshC/GCP-Migrating-Teradata-to-BigQuery/README.md

   ## Configure the Teradata Compute Engine VM

-  accept the licensing to allow you to download the Teradata Express VM image, Teradata tools, and JDBC drivers from Teradata's support site.
+Accept the licensing to allow you to download the Teradata Express VM image, Teradata tools, and JDBC drivers from Teradata's support site.
 You download these directly to the Teradata VM once you have accepted the licenses as this allows the downloads to be substantially faster.

 Navigate to Compute Engine > VM Instances using the Navigation menu in the top left of the console page.
 In the list of VM instances you will see the teradata instance.
 Click the SSH link in the Connect column for the teradata instance.